Resident and Management Communication Responsibilities

 Additionally, sinks and bathtubs are not to be used as disposal units for garbage, hair, dental floss, toys or other such items.
 Any maintenance service required to repair the toilets, sinks, or bathtubs because items have been placed in them will be charged to the resident.

 With the approval of CSCC Management via Paint Approval Forms (available at the CSCC Office or on the website) residents may paint their own apartment a different color.
 The apartment surfaces will need to be restored to their original color before move out, at the resident’s expense.
-The current cost of paint is $25/gallon.
 You are not allowed to paint any woodwork, cupboards, window sills, ceiling, or the fire suppression system deco shields.

 The University of Minnesota will not allow residents to make any alterations or additions to the apartment.